-Full-time RVing is defined as making a recreational vehicle your primary house and using the RV to travel.
+Full-time RVing makes a recreational vehicle your primary house and uses the RV to travel.
 It is a lifestyle that attracts people who embrace change and meet even simple tasks like finding a laundromat, grocery store, or post office with a sense of adventure.

 Full-time RVing can require a great deal of flexibility, but the lifestyle is affordable and leads to experiences you’ve probably never even imagined.
 It’s not for everyone, but don’t let fears hold you back.

 Full-Time RVing lessons learned

 Below, in no particular order, are some of the essential lessons we and fellow full-time RVers have learned.